opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 ## Remove sharing privileges

 You can also remove the user from the list by clicking on **Remove** next to the user name.
-Please note that this will not remove a user entirely, but only revoke the viewing and/or editing rights for the work package.
+Please note that this will not remove a user entirely, but only revoke the rights for this work package.
 User account will remain intact.

 If you need to revoke all sharing rights from a specific user, please do that under [project members](../../members) or contact your project administrator.